Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 With some of the most gloriously sun-drenched beaches in Europe, a trip to the Lisbon Coast is a continual draw for fun-loving holidaymakers, whatever the time of year.
-Top up your tan during the coast’s scorching summers or grab a bit of winter sun in the quieter seasons.
+Top up your tan during the coast’s scorching summers or grab a bit of winter sun in the quieter seasons to guarantee a cheap holiday.

 With a wealth of cultural wonders and charming seaside towns, you’ll never be bored on a Lisbon Coast holiday.
 Stretching from the incredible Tagus Estuary and along the alluring beaches of Alentejo, the Lisbon Coast is sprinkled with historical gems and cultural treasures.
 Gothic monasteries, majestic monuments and intricate architecture offer days of exploring, but the true heart of this coastline lies in its golden sands, sublime seafood and passionate locals.